-• Operating costs, maintenance and spares revenue, support infrastructure
+Operating costs, maintenance and spares revenue, support infrastructure

 To produce air transport services, airlines use various tools such as labour, capital, fuel and materials.
 The operating cost, maintenance and spares revenue depend on different features, such as the company, the period, the needed, the concurrences, and so on.
 For examples, in 2014 fuel costs accounted for about 20-50% of total costs.
 The fuel cost is proportional to the distance of the route and differ from one country to another.
+Some airlines optimize where to fuel their aircraft within route constrains.
+More fuel at one airport and less at another as long as the flight plan is kept.
 Some airlines are keen to use more fuel-efficient aircraft to save costs by leasing or purchasing new aircraft.
 Other airlines choose to replace with newer versions of the aeroplane's interior such as the seats, television monitors, beverage carts, and so on.
 However, when the oil price is at a high level, these "secondary" measures may not be sufficient for airlines to retain profitability.
 Therefore, to reduce their exposure to volatile and potentially rising fuel cost, different companies have been used fuel hedging contracts.